-Dare to be different – that should be the philosophy of selecting a mock draft during a chaotic NFL offseason that features a recently lifted lockout, plus numerous players and owners still at each other’s throats.
+Dare to be different – that should be the philosophy of selecting an NFL mock draft during a chaotic offseason that features a lifted lockout, plus numerous players and owners at each other’s throats.

 Cue an equally as chaotic 2011 NFL Draft, one that features a plethora of solid QB prospects, but none of which that really deserve to be placed at the top of the mountain – and yes that includes Cam Newton.